-At the end of each term of attendance, a student's final grades are collected from their instructors and our office computes the term GPA (grade point average) as well as the cumulative GPA for the student at that point (see here for how a GPA calculation is done).
+At the official end of each term of attendance, a student's final grades are collected from their instructors.
+On the Wednesday after final exams, our office processes those grades and computes the term GPA (grade point average) as well as the cumulative GPA for the student at that point (see here for how a GPA calculation is done).
 The end-of-term processing also involves our office making GPA and earned hours adjustments for any repeated courses (per University policy noted here).

 NOTE: For students who take shorter-than-full-term classes, final grades for those classes may be posted for the student to see prior to the end of the term (as may be some type of GPA, though perhaps it will be an incomplete GPA).
-However, the scholastic standing is not computed until the end of the term.
+However, the scholastic standing is not computed until the official end of the term.

 A student who is not in good standing is at risk of being restricted in their future education at the University, since students are expected to make satisfactory progress toward a degree, certificate, or other approved objective.
-(The expectation of making satisfactory progress is especially true for students receiving federal financial aid as noted here [with more details for undergraduate students noted here].)
+(The expectation of making satisfactory progress is especially true for students receiving federal financial aid as noted here [with more details for undergraduates noted here].)

 Reviewing Grades, GPAs, and Standing

-Within SalukiNet, students can see their grades, GPA, and academic standing.
+A student can review their grades, term and cumulative GPAs, and scholastic standing by logging into SalukiNet.
 The fastest way is to search for "0251" to bring up the Registrar's Office task centers.
-The Registrar -- Academic Records & Graduation task center is what you are interested in.
-That task center contains a few different tasks that will help with understanding your current academic progress, as well as projecting your future progress.
+The Registrar -- Academic Records & Graduation task center has a few different tasks that will help with understanding your current academic progress, as well as projecting your future progress.